-Wildlife Queensland recently completed an infrared camera monitoring survey as part of a project to improve and increase foraging habitat for an important colony of brush-tailed rock wallabies in the Flinders-Goolman Conservation Estate, Ipswich.
+Wildlife Queensland recently completed an infrared camera monitoring survey as part of a project to improve and increase the foraging habitat for an important colony of brush-tailed rock-wallabies in the Flinders-Goolman Conservation Estate, Ipswich.

-Survey findings revealed some important patterns and activity that will inform and assist our ongoing efforts to protect this vulnerable native species in south-eastern Queensland.
+Survey findings revealed some important patterns and activities that will inform and assist our ongoing efforts to protect this vulnerable native species in South East Queensland.

 Behaviour patterns of wallaby species

 The Flinders–Goolman Conservation Estate is a protected area located within the Flinders Karawatha Corridor ‒ a large continuous stretch of open eucalypt forest located in south-eastern Queensland.

 The Estate is home to a small colony of brush-tailed rock-wallabies.
 The species is suffering from the impacts of a multitude of manmade pressures, including: